-This blog is about real (red, frizzante secco, min.
+This blog is about genuine (red, frizzante secco, min.
 11% alc., double fermented) and not so real (4-9.5% alc.)
 Lambrusco: Lambrusco Emilians love to drink with every meal, and Lambrusco Emilians do not drink but have been selling by the “billions” of bottles around the world since 1965.

 I’ve been traveling up and down the Via Emilia since 1991 and will be sharing some of my travel encounters, wine and food discoveries and other interesting tidbits.